Contact Us Today (424) 372-3112

 After you enter a “not guilty” plea at your arraignment, the judge will set a date for a pretrial.
 It's not uncommon to have more than one pretrial during the entire course of a domestic violence case.

-At the pretrial, your domestic violence lawyer and the prosecutor will exchange discovery and negotiate in an effort to settle the case.
-At this point, if a prosecutor has reason to believe the evidence is weak, or if they have an uncooperative victim, they will often consider reducing the charges to a lesser offense, or even drop the case.
+At the pretrial, your domestic violence lawyer and the prosecutor will exchange discovery and negotiate to settle the case.
+At this point, if a prosecutor has reason to believe the evidence is weak or if they have an uncooperative victim, they will often consider reducing the charges to a lesser offense or even drop the case.

-If negotiations with the prosecutor fail to reach a settlement on the domestic violence case, then the court will set the case for trial.
+If negotiations with the prosecutor fail to settle on the domestic violence case, then the court will set the case for trial.
 It should be noted that the vast majority of domestic violence cases in Los Angeles are settled before an actual trial.

 Trial for Domestic Violence Cases

 At trial, a prosecutor has to be able to prove all the elements of the domestic violence charges beyond a reasonable doubt.
-It should be noted that even in a situation where the victim is uncooperative, a prosecutor can still take the case to trial.
+It should be noted that even when the victim is uncooperative, a prosecutor can still take the case to trial.

-They can use prior statements from the victim, but with limits.
-After the prosecutor and criminal attorney present their evidence and cross examine the witnesses, the jury will deliberate in order to make a decision on whether you are guilty or not guilty.
+They can use prior statements from the victim but with limits.
+After the prosecutor and criminal attorney present their evidence and cross-examine the witnesses, the jury will deliberate to decide whether you are guilty or not guilty.

-Early intervention into your case can be crucial to the outcome.
+Early intervention, in your case, can be crucial to the outcome.
 We may be able to negotiate for lesser charges or even get the case dismissed.
 If convicted of domestic violence, you might be ordered to pay victim restitution for any losses suffered by a victim due to your conduct.

 Related Content: